-Schiehallion mountain lies between Loch’s Tay, Rannoch, and Tummel roughly 10 miles north-west of Aberfeldy in Perthshire, and it’s renowned amongst Scotland’s hillwalkers as being one of the easiest Munro’s to ‘bag’ in the country.
+Schiehallion mountain lies between Loch’s Tay, Rannoch, and Tummel roughly 10 miles northwest of Aberfeldy in Perthshire, and it’s renowned amongst Scotland’s hillwalkers as one of the easiest Munro’s to ‘bag’ in the country.

 A lot of the Munros are incredibly hard work to the point where climbing them makes you want to hide under the duvet instead of braving the great outdoors, but Schiehallion is a gentle stroll in comparison thanks to the wide path that winds its way from the base to the summit of the east ridge.

-This comparatively easy ascent is the reason why so many people visit the mountain and to date an average 20,000 visitors make their way from the Braes of Foss car park at the mountain’s base to the 3553-foot summit each year.
+This comparatively easy ascent is the reason why so many people visit the mountain and an average of 20,000 visitors make their way from the Braes of Foss car park at the mountain’s base to the 3,553-foot summit each year.

-In fact, the crazy number of walkers is the reason why the John Muir Trust took over the management of Schiehallion back in 1999 as the amount of footfall was starting to seriously erode the mountainside, which in turn lead them to create a new track that leads (nearly) all the way to the summit.
+In fact, the crazy number of walkers is the reason why the John Muir Trust took over the management of Schiehallion back in 1999 as the amount of footfall was starting to seriously erode the mountainside, which in turn led them to create a new track that climbs almost to the summit.